 Besides articles, poems, jokes, riddles, puzzles, etc., all comrades are also invited to send in drawings and cartoons.
 Drawings about school-about the workers and the bosses, and especially about workers' children, are wanted.
 All good ones will be printed.
 If you can draw, let's see.
-Send all drawings and cartoons to the Pioneer Editorial Committee.
+Send all drawings and cartoons to the Pioneer Editorial Commit-

-FROM PIONEER TO PIONEERS

-By JOSEPH SHEMETH. ne Pioneers from all the land.
+FROM PIONEER TO PIONEERS By JOSEPH SHEMETH.